-Planning approaches were responsive to children's interest.
-Carefully considered wall displays at children's height allowed the children to see what their current interests were and good use of the children's own art work, mark making and photographs brought the learning to life for the children.
-There were floor books which were used to record children's interests and illustrated how interests were extended and developed.
-The children enthusiastically told us about the different displays and proudly pointed out which piece of artwork was theirs.
+Planning approaches were responsive to children's interests.
+Carefully considered wall displays, at children's height, allowed the children to see what their current interests were and good use of the children's own art work, mark making and photographs brought the learning to life for the children.
+There were floor books which were used to record how children's interests were extended and developed.

+Staff understood their role in supporting children's development and were adding further value to children's play and learning through their carefully considered interactions.
+They naturally engaged with children and showed interest.
 Staff offered individualised support to children during their play, being aware of when to engage and when to step back.
-Staff understood their role in supporting children's development and were adding further value to children's play and learning through their carefully considered interactions.
-They naturally engaged effectively with children and showed interest.
-Staff were able to support, extend and challenge children's thinking.
+They were able to support, extend and challenge children's thinking.
 Staff interactions encouraged children to think independently and to reflect.
 As a result, children were respected, valued and achieving.

-We recognised good quality play, learning and development was taking place during the inspection.
+We recognised good quality play, learning and development was taking place.
 Children had the opportunity to develop their numeracy and literacy skills and mathematical language while taking part in activities across the setting.
 For example, staff made good use of songs and rhymes to encourage children's vocabulary and language skills.
-Children had the opportunity to develop their numeracy and literacy skills and mathematical language while playing with real life resources in the home corner, playing in the construction area or investigating outdoors.
-Staff were able to confidently discuss how training in numeracy and literacy had positively impacted on their practice and in turn outcomes for children.
+Children had the opportunity to develop their numeracy and literacy skills and mathematical language while playing with real life resources in the home corner and while taking part in investigative play outdoors.
+We discussed with the manager and staff how they could further embed opportunities for the development of numeracy and literacy skills across the setting.
+For example, having measuring tapes in the construction area and recipe books and magazines in the home corner.

 Families were meaningfully engaged in their child's play, learning and development.
-Staff ensured that parents were well informed of children's learning, progression and next steps and were encouraged to give their feedback.
-Regular updates and photographs were posted on the online platform and shared with parents.
-These updates were very much appreciated by parents.
+Staff ensured that parents were well informed of children's learning, progression and next steps, and were encouraged to give their feedback.